 The kit comes with everything you need to get it set up, including clear, detailed instructions.

-Best of all, it comes with a pre-adjusted hitch head so there’s no need to spend ages fine-tuning it to your trailer.
+Best of all, it comes with a pre-adjusted hitch head so there’s no need to spend ages fine-tuning it to your trailer frame.
 Simply put it in place and off you go.

 Oh, and did we mention that it’s super quiet?